Robust Policy Search for Robot Navigation: BACKGROUND

-Bayesian optimization (BO) is a framework that aims to efficiently optimize noisy, expensive, blackbox functions.
+Bayesian optimization is a framework that aims to efficiently optimize noisy, expensive, blackbox functions.
 It uses two distinct components: a \emph{probabilistic surrogate model} $p(f)$ that learns the properties and features of the target function using previously evaluated observations and an \emph{acquisition function} $\alpha(x,p(f))$ that, based on the surrogate model, builds an utility function which rates how promising a subsequent query could be.
-For the remainder of the paper, the discussion and results are based on the use of a \emph{Gaussian process} (GP) as the surrogate model and the \emph{expected improvement} (EI) as the acquisition function because they are the most commonly used in the literature due to their excellent performance in a large variety of problems.
+Although our contributions are agnostic to these choices, for the remainder of the paper, the discussion and results are based on the use of a \emph{Gaussian process} as the surrogate model and the \emph{expected improvement} as the acquisition function because they are the most commonly used in the literature due to their excellent performance in a large variety of problems.

-Formally, BO attempts to find the global optima of an expensive unknown function $f:\cX\to\RR$ over some domain $\cX\subset\RR^d$ by sequentially performing queries.
+Formally, Bayesian optimization attempts to find the global optima of an expensive unknown function $f:\cX\to\RR$ over some domain $\cX\subset\RR^d$ by sequentially performing queries.
 At iteration $t$, all previously observed values $\y=y_{1:t}$ at queried points $\X=\x_{1:t}$ are used to learn a probabilistic surrogate model $p(f|y_{1:t},\x_{1:t})$.
 Typically, the next query $\x_{t+1}$ is then determined by greedily optimizing the acquisition function in $\cX$:

 although we will replace the greedy selection in Section \ref{sec:offpol}.